numba/llvmlite/docs/source/admin-guide/install.rst

 All components must be compiled in order to be used.
 And, since each component on the stack depends on the previous one, you need to compile LLVM in order to compile llvmlite in order to compile Numba.
-The LLVM package has a significant size and may take significant time (magnitude, roughly an hour) and skill to compile depending on the platform.
+The LLVM package is a significant size and may take significant time (magnitude, roughly an hour) and skill to compile depending on the platform.

 Pre-built binaries
 ==================

-As mentioned above, Building LLVM for llvmlite is challenging, so we *strongly* recommend installing a binary package where we have built and tested everything for you.
+As mentioned above, building LLVM for llvmlite is challenging.
+Installing a binary package that has been built and tested is *strongly* recommend.

 Official Conda packages are available in the Anaconda_ distribution::